-How do you copyright your music?
-The process is easier than you might imagine, and copyrighting has its advantages in protecting the music you've created.
+The process of copyrighting your music is easier than you might imagine and has its advantages in protecting the music you've created.
 For example, a copyright is a public record that proves your ownership of the music.
 With copyright, if someone uses your music without paying or crediting you, you can sue for compensation and lawyers' fees.
 And registered copyright gives you the right to register your work with U.S. Customs to avoid having illegal copies of your work imported into the United States.

 It's worth noting that copyrighting your music is only one step in protecting your work.
 For instance, registering your works with a PRO (performance rights organization) is also important.
 You also need to know that copyrighting your music isn't the same as getting a patent or a trademark.